 I get my best tomato harvest in July, August and September, usually.
 Our tropical winter here never gets so cold that tomato seeds refuse to germinate.
+(Until moving to a property at a greater elevation, where temperatures dropped significantly).
 September is technically the first month of spring here.

 What Varieties of Tomato Can You Grow in The Tropics?

 I’ve not yet found one I couldn’t grow.
 At first, I had more success with cherry tomatoes than larger varieties but as my tomato handling expertise grew (particularly my soil know-how) I found that really I could grow anything.

 My favourites and most productive varieties are roma (plum) tomatoes for cooking, black Russian, a slicer, for just being beautiful and impressive, black grape, a nice purple cherry and a nameless random cherry that’s been giving us abundant food for years.
 I have no idea what variety it is nor where it came from.

 A new one I’m growing this year is a pineapple tomato, these are delicious, large, yellow/peach tomatoes.
 They’re not massively productive as yet but each fruit is a treasure.